Howlinmoon/GamesByTutorials/README.md

 Project:  Zombie Conga

-Left off on page 136
+Left off on page 149

-Experimenting with the camera and scrolling background
+Experimenting with Labels, Cats and Lives